ruby-amqp/rubymarchhare.info/articles/queues.md

 ## Subscribing to receive messages ("push API")

-To request that the server starts a *consumer* (queue subscription) to enable an application to process messages as they arrive in a queue, one uses the `Bunny::Queue#subscribe` or `Bunny::Queue#subscribe_with` methods.
+To request that the server starts a *consumer* (queue subscription) to enable an application to process messages as they arrive in a queue, one uses the `HotBunnies::Queue#subscribe` or `HotBunnies::Queue#subscribe_with` methods.

 Consumers last as long as the channel that they were declared on, or until the client cancels them (unsubscribes).